 The Fix: Go through the previous 6 symptoms and analyze your behaviors.
 If any of them fit, take the recommended fix.

 So, how did you do?
 Do you have any symptoms?
 Have those closest to you made mention of any of these symptoms?
 Regularly assessing our behavior with respect to these 6 may just bring about the attitude adjustment we need.

 Yes, life happens.
 But our attitude determines our responses and, ultimately, our happiness.

 ABOUT THE AUTHOR

 Nicole Boyer is a young web designer and contributing blogger for several websites.
 Nicole is also extremely passionate about personal growth and self-development.
-To connect with Nicole visit her Twitter or her professional blog.
+To connect with Nicole, visit her Twitter.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,